6 Tips to Quit Smoking – Clayton

 Being a dentist we often tell patients of the seriously negative effects smoking has on oral health; gum disease, oral cancer, yellowing of teeth, etc. But we don’t always give tips on how to quit.
 Hopefully these tips can help you on your journey to quit smoking for good.
 Remember that if for any reason you happen to spark up again, try again.
 Don’t give up.
 Try not to get discouraged and try and shift your mindset to being a non-smoker instead of “I’m trying to quit”.

-If you are a smoker or have been a smoker and would like an oral health exam contact Clayton dentist, Dr. Folden Lee.
+If you are a smoker or have been a smoker and would like an oral health exam contact Clayton dentist, Clayton Individualized Dentistry.
 Don’t ever be embarrassed about the state of your teeth.
 It’s better to have them examined than let the damage and costs pile up.